Hamlet (2025 film)

-Hamlet is a 2025 British drama film based on William Shakespeare's Hamlet, reimagined in present-day London.
-Directed by Aneil Karia and written by Michael Lesslie, it stars Riz Ahmed, Morfydd Clark and Joe Alwyn.
-The film had its premiere at the 52nd Telluride Film Festival on 30 August 2025.
+Hamlet is a 2025 drama film based on William Shakespeare's Hamlet, reimagined in a contemporary London.
+Directed by Aneil Karia and written by Michael Lesslie, it stars Riz Ahmed, Morfydd Clark, Joe Alwyn, Sheeba Chaddha, Avijit Dutt, Art Malik, and Timothy Spall.
+The film had its premiere at the 52nd Telluride Film Festival on 30 August 2025 and was released in theatres in the United Kingdom on 6 February 2026.

 Premise

-Haunted by his father’s ghost, Prince Hamlet descends from elite London society into the city's underground, moving between Hindu temples and homeless camps.
+Haunted by his father's ghost, Prince Hamlet descends from elite London society into the city's underground, moving between Hindu temples and homeless camps.
 In seeking to avenge his father's murder, he begins to question his own role in his family's corruption.